adamsoliev/bearblog/intro-sql/blogpost.md

 # <a id="optimizations" href="#table-of-contents">Optimizations</a>

-This section covers optimizing data retrieval operations like `SELECT` queries.
-Performance for these operations is solely reliant on proper indexing.
+This section focuses on optimizing data retrieval queries; their performance is heavily dependent on proper indexing.
 An index here is a separate data structure that speeds up lookups, much like the index at the end of a book.
 It consumes disk space, storing a copy of the indexed column(s) and a pointer to the full row.

 The most common and important index is the B-Tree.
 The figure below shows a simplified example.